quboanthony/quboanthony.github.io/_posts/2023-08-01-RL-REINFORCE.md

-# Policy Gradient Method & REINFORCE
+# Deep Reinforcement learning Learning - Policy Gradient Method and REINFORCE

 ##  The big picture
 In the **black-box optimization method, such as Hill climbing**, it does not care what the objective is, or its structure.
 Therefore it could be